 It has been often believed that IBIS-AMI modeling imposes a comparably high cost and technical barriers to get started.
 An AMI modeling engineer certainly has the due diligence to be familiar and understand the basic of link analysis or AMI flow.
 However, the requirements of implementing the models in C/C++ codes, compiling them into .dll/.so libraries, and being able to run on third party (often expensive) EDA tools with consistent results are often too much to ask for… or at least will increase the design cycle.
-To meet these challenges, EDA companies such as KeySight or Matlab provide top-down based flow for AMI generation directly from architecture codes.
+To meet these challenges, several big EDA companies have provided top-down based flow for AMI generation directly from architecture codes.
 In exchange with the “click-button” convenience, SERDES needs to be designed in its environment first and tool’s up-front expense also needs to be considered.
 Further more, the long term cost of the generated AMI models (in terms of model support, maintenance and extensibility) are often ignored.
 It’s also true that even with these top-down flows, compilation on different platforms (win32, win64, linux) etc are still inevitable.

 We published several free tools recently and presented a paper at the recent IBIS summit regarding AMI modeling.
 Together with other open source/free link analysis tool to be mentioned at the end of this post, we think it’s now a good time to consider an alternative AMI modeling flow.
 This proposed methodology in this post will be economic (no front end tools cost) and efficient (give SERDES/AMI developer most control).

 [Note that in this post, we use link tool/simulator alternatively to represent the application loading IBIS-AMI models and calling their functions.]